Getting Information From The Other Side

 With certain exceptions, within thirty days after the defendant files an answer, the parties must meet in person to plan for discovery and discuss the possibility of settling the case.
 (NRCP 16.1(b).)
 It is the plaintiff’s responsibility to designate the time and place for the meeting.

-For a sample notice of early case conference, click to visit the Discovery Commissioner forms page.
+For a sample notice of an early case conference, click to visit the Discovery Commissioner forms page.

 - Step 2: Prepare your initial disclosures and provide them to the other side